 The NCFMR coordinates research efforts designed to investigate the links between family and well-being at all stages of the life course (e.g., childhood, adolescence, young adulthood, middle adulthood, and older adulthood), rendering special attention to how the consequences of family behaviors persist across the various life stages.
 NCFMR's research program focuses on several broad research themes central to moving the field forward and improving policy effectiveness:

-Below is a collection of bibliographies complementing NCFMR's research themes.
+The collection of bibliographies below complement NCFMR's research themes.
 Each bibliography contains journal articles and working papers by scholars studying U.S. families.
+The bibliographies examine...